jrkerns/pylinac/docs/source/cbct.rst

 Acquiring a scan of a CatPhan has a few simple requirements:

 #.
 The field of view must be larger than the phantom diameter + a few cm for clearance.
 #.
+The phantom should not be touching any edge of the FOV.
+#.
 All modules must be visible.

    .. warning::